Deformation theory of G_2 conifolds: Applications and open problems

+Proposition~\ref{AC.extension.prop} allows us to more effectively compute the dimension of the moduli space of AC $\G$ manifolds.
+In particular, we can show the following result for the Bryant--Salamon examples.

-\begin{cor} The Bryant--Salamon $\G$~conifolds are locally rigid, modulo scalings, as AC $\G$~manifolds with the same asymptotic cones, up to any rate $\nu < 0$. \end{cor} \begin{proof} Proposition~\ref{grayspectrumfinalprop} says that for the three Bryant--Salamon manifolds, there are no solutions to~\eqref{graymaineq2} for any $\lambda \in (-3, 0)$.
-The conclusion now follows for $\spi(S^3)$ by Example~\ref{BSexample} and Proposition~\ref{ACuptozeroprop}.
-For the cases $\Lambda^2_-(S^4)$ and $\Lambda^2_-(\C\PR^2)$, we have to also use the fact that there are no new deformations as we cross $\lambda = -3$, arising from the term $\dim (\im \Upsilon^3)$ in Corollary~\ref{vdimfinalcor}.
+\begin{cor} The Bryant--Salamon $\G$~conifolds are locally rigid, modulo scalings, as AC $\G$~manifolds with the same asymptotic cones, up to any rate $\nu < 0$. \end{cor} \begin{proof} Proposition~\ref{grayspectrumfinalprop} says that for the three Bryant--Salamon manifolds, there are no solutions to~\eqref{gamma.eq} for any $\lambda \in (-3, 0)$, and so $m_{\Sigma}(\lambda) = 0$ for all $\lambda \in (-3,0)$ in these cases.
+The conclusion now follows for $\spi(S^3)$ by Example~\ref{BSexample} and Proposition~\ref{AC.extension.prop}.
+For the cases $\Lambda^2_-(S^4)$ and $\Lambda^2_-(\C\PR^2)$, we have to also use the fact that there are no new deformations as we cross $\lambda = -3$, arising from the term $\dim (\im \Upsilon^3)$ in Proposition~\ref{AC.extension.prop}.
 But this is immediate since $H^3(\Sigma) = \{0\}$ for both these manifolds, and thus $\Upsilon^3 = 0$. \end{proof}